Registered address: Bury Lodge, 1 Queensway, Hemel Hempstead, Herts, HP1 1HT

 Martin is co-founder and Chairman of Michelmersh Brick Holdings plc, the fourth largest brick manufacturer in the UK.
 The business is quoted on the AIM market.
 Martin is Chairman of the Brick Development Association, the industry trade body and a non-executive director of Aberforth Smaller Companies Trust plc.

-He is an active member of Northchurch Baptist Church and also Chair of the Jericho Foundation which runs programmes and social enterprises to give skills to those with barriers to finding employment, and Cinnamon Network UK which seeks to encourage local churches to use established franchise models to better engage with their local community.
+He is an active member of Northchurch Baptist Church and also Chair of Liberty Tea Rooms, a community hub in the town centre where the local Christians Against Poverty office is based, and Chair of Cinnamon Network UK, which seeks to encourage local churches to use established franchise models to better engage with their local community.

 Samantha Allen (Treasurer)

 Samantha has a Geography degree and qualified as a Chartered Accountant in 1994.
 Sam has worked in practice for over 25 years.
 She was an Audit Partner at RSM UK, advising clients in the non-profit sector and owner-managed businesses.
 Latterly she stepped down as Audit Partner while juggling the demands of family life raising three boys, and turned her hand to work in personal and corporate tax at RSM UK.
 In 2015 Sam left practice and became a Bikeability instructor with children.
 Sam now spends her time involved in several local charities utilising her financial skills, when she is not running, cycling or swimming.

 Eric is an Economics graduate and a Chartered Accountant.
 After a variety of management jobs in industry he joined TACK International Ltd, a global corporate training consultancy, and worked with clients and business partners all over the world.
 His many years as company director have given him a full appreciation of finance, people management, board operation and corporate governance.
 He is now part retired and works as a trustee for DENS, two other charities and a local school.
 He has three adult children and seven grandchildren.